Straps for Vintage Wristwatches

 When I inherited the watches they were fitted with the wrong straps, and neither of them ran.
 After an overhaul by a Rolex licensed watchmaker they both worked perfectly.
 The next problem was to find suitable straps.
-The lady's watch was easily fitted with a new strap, but the man's watch was a different matter.
+My grandmother's watch was easily fitted with a new strap, but my grandfather's watch was a different matter.
 Why should this be?

-Very early wristwatches are often referred to as "officer's" or "trench" watches because they became popular during the Great War, the first world war or WW1, when they were convenient to wear in the trenches, but were expensive and generally only officers could afford them.
+Very early wristwatches are often referred to as "officer's" or "trench" watches because they became popular during World War One, the first world war or WW1, when they were convenient to wear in the trenches, but were expensive and generally only officers could afford them.
 They are also sometimes referred to as "fixed lug" or "fixed wire lug" watches, because of the method of holding the case to the wrist where fixed loops of wire, called lugs, were soldered onto the case to loop a thin wrist strap or band of leather through.

 These narrow lugs present a problem to the collector of these interesting early wristwatches.
 After cleaning and servicing, watches that are now around a hundred years old go just as well now as when they were new, and they cry out to be worn.
-However, modern wristwatch straps and bands do not fit the fixed wire lugs, and a 35mm diameter wristwatch on a 10mm wide ladies strap not only looks ridiculous, it is not comfortable to wear.
+However, modern wristwatch straps and bands do not fit the fixed wire lugs, and a 35mm diameter wristwatch on a 10mm wide ladies' wrist strap not only looks ridiculous, it is also uncomfortable to wear.